-On April 15, 2003, the Board of Directors adopted a resolution establishing stock ownership guidelines for outside directors.
-The guidelines establish a target level of ownership of our common stock based on years of service as a director from the date the guidelines were established.
+The Board of Directors has adopted stock ownership guidelines for outside directors, which establish a target level of ownership of our common stock based on years of service as a director.
 The guidelines are as follows: 3,000 shares, 5,000 shares and 8,000 shares after two, four, and six years of service, respectively.
-Compensation deferred into Sonoco stock equivalent units and Deferred Stock Equivalent Units are included in determining whether these guidelines have been met.
-All of our directors have met these guidelines.
+Compensation deferred into Sonoco stock equivalent units and Deferred Stock Equivalent Units is included in determining whether these guidelines have been met.
+All of our directors are in compliance with these guidelines.